"My Heart Is in the Work"

 Our employees support a highly-selective, global, research institution with campuses in Pittsburgh, Qatar and Silicon Valley and degree-granting programs in five continents.
 We offer competitive benefits to our over 5,000 faculty and staff, place importance on fostering diversity and a spirit of inclusion, and emphasize the power of creativity and innovation across the university—from our academic and research programs in art and technology to our staff positions in finance and administration.

 Faculty positions are generally hired through each academic department.
-Visit our Schools & Colleges and the University Libraries for more information.
+Visit Faculty Careers and the University Libraries for more information.

 Additional job opportunities:

 The Carnegie Mellon University Temporary Employment Service (TES) provides temporary office support staff to the university.
 TES employees help departments to fill temporary vacancies, complete special projects or catch up on work assignments.
 Individuals with diverse educational backgrounds and levels of experience are welcome to apply.

 Once you have applied to TES, you need not apply again.
 Your credentials will be kept on file and reviewed when temporary positions become available.

 The needs of our departments vary, and employees of varying skills are needed for different assignments.
 These are some of the positions that TES employees assume: